List of Assassin's Creed characters: Mary Read

-Mary Read (Died April 1721) (voiced by Olivia Morgan) was an English female pirate known for posing as a man throughout her life to accomplish her goals.
-In the game, she is depicted as a member of the West Indies Brotherhood of Assassins and a student of Ah Tabai, and initially adopts the persona of James Kidd, a Scottish sailor and illegitimate son of famous pirate William Kidd, in order to facilitate her career in piracy.
+Mary Read (died April 1721) (voiced by Olivia Morgan) was an English female pirate known for posing as a man throughout her life to accomplish her goals.
+In the game, she is depicted as a member of the West Indies Brotherhood of Assassins and a student of Ah Tabai, and initially adopts the persona of James Kidd, an illegitimate son of famous Scottish pirate William Kidd, in order to facilitate her career in piracy.
 As James Kidd, she is recognized as one of the founders of the Republic of Pirates.
 Mary befriends Edward Kenway, who is the first person to discover her true identity, and tries to encourage him to abandon his selfish ways and set him on the path to become an Assassin.
-In 1720, while sailing as part of John Rackham's crew, Mary and her friend Anne Bonny are captured by British authorities and imprisoned in Port Royal, where they are later sentenced to death for piracy, but manage to delay their executions by revealing they're both pregnant.
+In 1720, while sailing as part of John Rackham's crew, Mary and her friend Anne Bonny are captured by British authorities and imprisoned in Port Royal, where they are later sentenced to death for piracy, but manage to delay their executions by revealing they are both pregnant.
 In 1721, the pair are rescued by Edward and Ah Tabai, but Mary has fallen ill in the aftermath of childbirth and dies before she can escape the prison, making a final request to Edward that he redeem himself.
 Edward would later join the Assassins and attempt to make amends for his past actions in Mary's honor.